Fat Albert and the Cosby Kids: Other media

 Gold Key Comics released a comic book adaptation of Fat Albert, which ran for 29 issues from 1974 to 1979.

 In 2012, Fat Albert and the Cosby Kids appeared in MetLife's "Everyone" commercial during Super Bowl XLVI.

 Film adaptation

 In 2004, 20th Century Fox released a film adaptation of the series titled Fat Albert.
-The film stars Kenan Thompson as Fat Albert, Kyla Pratt, and Bill Cosby.
-The film acts as a sequel to the series where Fat Albert and the boys journey into the real world after jumping out of a television in order to help a lonely girl named Doris (Kyla Pratt) with her social anxiety.
-The boys enjoy being in the real world but after a meeting with their creator, Bill Cosby, Fat Albert is informed that if he and the others do not return to the television world immediately, they will turn into celluloid dust.
+The film stars Kenan Thompson as Fat Albert, Kyla Pratt, and Dania Ramirez.
+The film acts as a sequel to the series where Fat Albert and the gang journey into the real world after jumping out of a television in order to help a lonely girl named Doris with her social anxiety.
+The boys enjoy being in the real world but after a meeting with their creator, Bill Cosby, Fat Albert is informed that if he and the others do not return to the television world soon, they will turn into celluloid dust.
+The film received negative reviews upon release and was considered a box-office disappointment, only grossing $48 million on a budget of $45 million.
+It remains the most recent piece of Fat Albert media to date.